DibranMulder/dibranmulder-blog/source/_posts/Azure-functions-V2-with-EF-Core.md

 migrations script -i --project $(Build.SourcesDirectory)\MyProject.Shared\MyProject.Shared.csproj --startup-project $(Build.SourcesDirectory)\MyProject.Shared.csproj\MyProject.Shared.csproj.csproj -o $(build.artifactstagingdirectory)\Migrations\scripts.sql
 ```

 Its important that you add the `-i` argument.
 This argument will generate the migrations script in such a way that it checks if the migation is already executed on the database.
-This prvents the pipeline from applying the same migrations twice.
-Notice that the migrations script is outputed to the artifacts directory which is publish at the lastest step of the build.
+This prevents the pipeline from applying the same migrations twice.
+Notice that the migrations script is outputed to the artifacts directory which is published at the last step of the build.

 <img src="/images/efcore/vstsrelease.png">
 In the release part of the CI/CD pipeline you'll just have to the following: